Find Cheap SR-22 Auto Insurance Quotes

 The amount of time you'll need to carry FR-44 insurance in Florida will vary depending upon your particular situation, so it's good to confirm, but the filing is generally required for three years from the date of your conviction.
 Unlike SR-22 insurance, you'll need to have the FR-44 form in place for three consecutive years with no lapses in coverage.
 Otherwise, your license will no longer be reinstated and you will need to start the three-year period over again.

 Florida also has stricter requirements for drivers with regard to paying for FR-44 insurance.
 Unlike SR-22 insurance, you can't make monthly payments for a FR-44 policy.
 Instead, you'll generally need to pay premiums for at least six months at a time, though this requirement may be relaxed upon renewal.

-If you're required to obtain a SR-22 or FR-44 filing to reinstate your license in Florida, but don't have a car registered in your name, you can fulfill this obligation through a nonowners insurance policy.
+If you're required to obtain a SR-22 or FR-44 filing to reinstate your license in Florida, but you don't have a car registered in your name, you can fulfill this obligation through a non-owner insurance policy.

-A nonowner SR-22 or FR-44 insurance policy is similar to a standard owners auto insurance policy, in that it includes bodily injury and property damage liability coverage.
+A non-owner SR-22 or FR-44 insurance policy is similar to a standard owner’s auto insurance policy in that it includes bodily injury and property damage liability coverage.
 It offers coverage whenever you drive a car that you don't own, such as if you borrow a friend's vehicle.
-And your insurer can add an SR-22 or FR-44 endorsement to a nonowners policy and submit a filing to the state, meaning you can fulfill the requirement to have your license reinstated.
+Your insurer can add an SR-22 or FR-44 endorsement to a non-owner policy and submit a filing to the state, meaning you can fulfill the requirement to have your license reinstated.

-The key differences are that a nonowners insurance policy doesn't require PIP coverage, just liability coverage, and a nonowners policy can be significantly less expensive than an owners policy.
-You just need to make sure that the liability limits of your nonowners policy meet Florida's requirements for SR-22 or FR-44 insurance.
+The key differences are that a non-owner insurance policy doesn't require PIP coverage, only liability coverage, while a non-owner policy can be significantly cheaper than an owner’s policy.
+You just need to make sure that the liability limits of your non-owner policy meet Florida's SR-22 or FR-44 insurance requirements.